Inmate who escaped from Arkansas prison while serving life sentence for rape returned to state

 According to a press release, state police Criminal Investigation Division (CID) investigators interviewed Samuel Hartman before he was returned to Arkansas Department of Corrections custody.
 Misty Hartman and White were also interviewed by CID before being transported to the Woodruff County jail.

-U.S. marshals and local West Virginia law enforcement also arrested White's boyfriend, 52-year-old Rodney Trent of Lester, W.V., who is accused of harboring a sex offender and assisting the trio.
+U.S. marshals and local West Virginia law enforcement also arrested White's boyfriend, 52-year-old Rodney Trent of Lester, W.Va., who is accused of harboring a sex offender and assisting the trio.